Gerogery level crossing accident

-The Gerogery level crossing accident was a vehicle-train crash that occurred at Bells Road on the Olympic Highway, where it crossed the Main Southern railway in Gerogery, New South Wales, Australia.
-The crash occurred on 27 January 2001 at 16:07 and resulted in five fatalities in a car that was struck by a Melbourne-bound XPT service travelling at 160 kmh.
+At 4:07 pm AEDT, on 27 January 2001, an XPT bound for Melbourne collided with a car at the Gerogery level crossing.
+It was a vehicle-train crash that occurred at Bells Road on the Olympic Highway, where the car crossed the Main Southern railway in Gerogery, New South Wales, Australia.

+The incident resulted in five fatalities.
 Although the train derailed in the impact, there were no deaths to the train passengers or crew.
 The crash site extended for more than 1 km south of the level crossing, with vehicle, train and rail track debris found throughout.
-There had been a continuing series of crashes at the level crossing prior to the fatal crash, resulting in the local road and rail authorities installing perceptual countermeasures such as warning signs and enhanced road markings in attempts to provide more information to drivers of the crossing location and characteristics and to influence vehicle approach speeds.

-A tragic occurrence, the Gerogery level crossing accident served as a focal point for the commencement of reforms to the design, operation and management of railway level crossings across Australia.
-This reform process is continuing.
+The accident served as a focal point for the commencement of reforms to the design, operation and management of railway level crossings across Australia.

+Data from the National Level Crossing Safety Strategy showed that in 2022 79% of more than 20,000 level crossings in Australia had only passive means of protection (stop or give way signs), and not bar gates or red flashing lights.